Implementing a Dividend Yield

 Value

 The Dividend Yield investing strategy compares the current dividend yield with the historical high and low average yield.
 Current yield closer to the high average yield is better; meaning the stock is undervalued.
-So, generally high yield is good.
+Generally a high relative yield is good.

 It may be possible to build these averages (only Stock Investor Pro has it pre-built), but it will be a lot of work.
 We have not tried it in any of the screeners we have reviewed, but plan to simply use dividend yield instead.
 Higher is better.